chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/build-a-simple-media-connector/index.md

     bun install
     ```

+4. Open `connector.ts` as this is the main connector file we will be modifying.

 ## Modifying the Query Method

 Our goal is to display images from picsum.photos in the image selector.
 The `query` method is utilized by the default Studio GUIs to retrieve a list of `Media` objects for display.